A place for exchanging ideas and information, not just finding them.

-Making the Library an Innovative and Engaging Learning Environment.
+Making the Library/Media Center an Innovative and Engaging Learning Environment.

-Combination is a recurring theme in the Library.
+The combination is a recurring theme in the Library.
 As a learning environment, it borrows and combines concepts from many stimulating non-academic environments and re-purposes them to create a place that attracts students, makes them want to research, collaborate and interact.
-Then it provides the resources for them to put everything they’ve learned into action (often in the form of a poster, printed booklet or video).
+Then it provides the resources for them to put everything they’ve learned into action (often in the form of a poster, printed booklet, or video).

 Where to start?
 The Library is a working area, so practicality and aesthetics should be considered at the same time.
 A good starting place is to consider the kinds of study and activity that students will actually undertake in the Library and design areas within the space to accommodate them.